MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/azure.md

 ## Cloud operations for Windows Server on Azure

-When you run your machine in Azure, it enables the ability for you to perform the following operational functions as described in the following table.
+When you run your Windows Server on Azure, it enables the ability for you to perform the following operational functions as described in the following table.

 |Operations function |Description |
 |--------------------|------------|